ACR Best Practice Guide

 It describes safe practices and procedures to adopt for inspections, refurbishment, repair and replacement of fragile surfaces and recommends acceptable safe techniques to employ to comply with Regulation 9 of the Work at Height Regulations 2005

-The second edition of the document contains the following changes:
+The third edition of the document is a minor update and contains the following changes:

 - minor changes have been made to individual paragraphs to improve clarity or guidance.